FYI: For 2013 Front Office moves: http://www.49erswebzone.com/forum/niners/171861-2013-team-needs-updates/

 CB Perrish Cox - Has agreed to terms on one-year deal, source said (per MM).

-WILL Aldon Smith (FYI) - According to MM we have a 5th year option (must be signed by May 5th) for him so he is signed for 2014 and 2015.
-In short, we don't expect to sign him long-term any time soon although doing so we would get him cheaper than we would in 2 years (and we always have the option to place the Franchise Tag on him).
-Technically we could have him for 2014, 2015 and tag him in 2016 and 2017 without having to sign him to a long term deal.
+WILL Aldon Smith (FYI) - We picked up his 2015 5th-year option, worth $9.754 million, which doesn't hurt the 2014 salary cap in any way.
+According to MM, with the 5th-year option signed, we have him signed for 2014 and 2015.
+In short, we don't expect to sign him long-term any time soon.
+We get him cheaper now for 2 years than if we had signed him to an early LT contract and we always have the option to place the Franchise Tag on him in 2016 & 2017.
+Technically we could have him for 2014, 2015 at a cheap rate for a premier pass rusher and tag him in 2016 and 2017 without having to sign him to a long term deal.
+Good business sense.
+The 49ers would like to complete Kaepernick's new contract before the start of training camp in late-July.

 WR Brandon Lloyd - Lloyd's contract with the 49ers consists of the veteran minimum $955,000 base salary with $50,000 available through a workout bonus.
 His contract includes no signing bonus, the source said.
 He has more than the allowable amount of incentives in his contract, a source said, which means the 49ers do not receive the minimum salary benefit.
 Lloyd's deal counts $1.005 million against the 49ers' salary cap.